the-fellowship-co/facade/docs/bylding_backends/deploying_and_testing_blocks.md

 ## Testing a block

-After deploying, you can test/ debug your blocks from your local command line.
+After deploying, you can test/debug your blocks from your local command line.

 ### Using interactive console

 Use `byld console` to connect to your block's console.
 All the models are loaded for testing.
-You can use the block docs link from `byld status` to see all the interface method signature and defintions of the request and response types.

 ```ruby
 >> req = CreateUserReq.new(first_name: 'foo', last_name: 'bar')
 >> user = User.client.create!(req)
 >> User.client.activate(user.id)
 ```

+You can use the block docs link from `byld status` to see all the interface method signature and defintions of the request and response types.

 ### Viewing logs